paduagroup/tutorial-lmp/README.md

 1. Make sure the necessary packages are installed: Python, VMD, Packmol, and LAMMPS compiled with the DRUDE package.
 2. Download the CL&P force field (non-polarizable version), the `fftool` script (to create input files and simulation box) and the `polarizer` tools (to generate the CL&Pol polarizable model).
 3. Create input files and an initial simulation box with the non-polarizable force field using `fftool` and `packmol`.
-4. Run a test trajectory.
+4. Run an equilibration trajectory.
 5. Add explicit polarization terms using the `polarizer` tool.
-6. Run an equilibration trajectory.
+6. Adjust the Lennard-Jones potentials to account for the explicit induction terms.
-7. Run a production trajectory.
+7. Run a polarizable simulation.
 8. Calculate structural and dynamic quantities from the trajectory.

 Molecular simulation using force fields requires the specification of **a lot of information** concerning the system (coordinates, topology), the force field model and the simulation conditions.

 **GO SLOWLY.
 INSPECT INPUT AND OUTPUT FILES.
 TRY TO UNDERSTAND EACH STEP.**

+---

 ## 1  Make sure software is installed